tradingview/lightweight-charts/docs/customization.md

 ## Grid

-A grid is represented in chart background by vertical and horizontal lines drawn at the levels of visible marks of price and time axis.
+A grid is represented in chart background by vertical and horizontal lines drawn at the levels of visible marks of price and the time scale.
 It is possible to set a custom `color` and `style` for grid lines or disable their visibility if necessary.
 Note that vertical and horizontal lines of a grid have to be customized separately.